w314/notes/javaNotes/csNotes.md

 - Product ownership and engagement may not be as strong when compared to agile since the focus is brought to the current phase.

 ### Agile

+- iterative
+- short workflows
+- flexible
+- scrum is an implementation

 #### The advantages of agile project management